Evidence‑Backed Benefits of Babywearing

 Hormonal Support & Postpartum Mental Health

 Babywearing supports caregiver wellbeing on both a hormonal and emotional level.
 Close contact with your baby stimulates the release of oxytocin—the bonding hormone—which promotes calm, emotional connection, and milk ejection for breastfeeding.
-At the same time, oxytocin helps reduce cortisol, the stress hormone, protecting against chronic stress and overwhelm.
+At the same time, oxytocin helps reduce cortisol, the stress hormone, protecting against chronic stress and even improving outcomes for post partum depression and anxiety.

 Breastfeeding Support